SecretFoundation/SNIPs/SNIP-20-1.md

   * `burner` - The address that performed the burn.
   * `owner` - The address whose funds were burned.

-  This item will show up in both the minter's and recipient's histories.
+  This item will show up in both the burner's and owner's histories.
   `burner` and `owner` will differ in events created by `BurnFrom`,

 ```json